U'khand: FIR filed in RTI activist's death case | Law-Order

 U'khand: FIR filed in RTI activist's death case

-An FIR has been filed against three people in connection with the recent death of an RTI activist in Haridwar after he sustained a gunshot injury accidentally at a party in the town.
+An FIR has been filed against three people in connection with the recent death of an RTI activist in Haridwar after he sustained a gunshot injury accidentally at a party in the town, police said on Monday.
 The FIR was lodged against two associates of the RTI activist and an unidentified person on the basis of a complaint by his wife that it was not an accident but a case of murder, SHO of Haridwar's Ranipur police station Yogesh Dev said.

 A case has been registered against Manav, Kasim and an unknown person in connection with the case under different sections of the IPC, including 302 (murder), the SHO said, adding that a probe is underway.
 The activist was instrumental in unearthing the SC/ST scholarship scam worth over Rs 300 crore in Uttarakhand.